AUTOMATE

 Registered Variables

-- name: Register command output
+- name: Run command and register output

-register: ls_output
+register: app_status

 - name: Display output